 Christchurch was hit by a 6.3 magnitude earthquake in February 2011 which caused major damage, particularly in the central city.
 Rebuild progress was slow at first but the pace has picked up in recent years.
 Much of the central city is in the process of being rebuilt and major civic facilities such as the Christchurch Art Gallery and the Hagley Cricket Oval have been re-opened or opened with brand new fittings.

-Click here to see footage of some of the attractions which have already re-opened following the earthquake.
+Click here to see footage of some of the attractions which have re-opened following the earthquake.

-The Abley office is located in Sydenham which is just south of the central city.
+The Abley office is located on Level 1, 137 Victoria Street in the central city.
 Each part of the city has a slightly different character but generally differences are minor.
 Christchurch City has a number of freestanding houses, townhouses and apartments available for rent and offers an inner-city lifestyle close to many civic facilities.

 Housing stock can be of variable quality in all suburbs (even wealthier ones) so it pays to inspect the house before you move in.
 In particular it pays to check that the house has a heat pump or legal fireplace (Christchurch has restrictions on fireplaces), double glazing and full insulation.
 TradeMe is a popular website for finding a rental.